Church Panagia Galoktisti: Architecture and Features

 The Panagia Galoktisti temple consists of two phases of construction.
 The main church is a small single-room vaulted structure, to which a square narthex was added in the west.
 The narthex features a furnace dome, a typical characteristic of Middle Byzantine-era monuments in Cyprus.
 The temple was constructed using local volcanic stones, sandstones, and cobbles from the nearby river.
 Lime plaster was used as a binding material, which was originally used to cover the outer surfaces of the walls with red-printed decoration of geometric elements.
 The roof is covered with hydraulic mortar and the floor with pebbles.
 The temple has two rectangular entrances to the narthex, one on the north and one on the west wall, and a small window in the arch of the sacred step.
 The temple was once full of frescoes, but only two superimposed layers have been identified, and they have suffered extensive damage.

 The reconstruction of the iconographic cycle of the temple is difficult since no scene has survived from the original layer.
 On the north wall of the main church, Saints Constantine and Helen are depicted, while Saint Auxibius is preserved on the arch of the holy step.
 An unidentified saint is located on the north wall of the narthex, and on the pesso (Greek: πεσσό) of the northern spherical triangle is depicted Saint John the Forerunner, who was part of the prayer scene.
 The figure of an archangel is on the south wall.
 Part of the scene of the Nativity of Christ is preserved in the furnace or apse.

 The interior of the church was most likely adorned with frescoes, however, the original frescoes have not survived, with the exception of a few remaining depictions, such as the Saint Auxibius in the arch of the sacred step, Saints Constantine and Helen on the north wall, and a partial depiction of the Birth of Christ on the apse.

 Based on the style and architecture of the temple, the Department of Antiquities (the directors, Marina Solomidou-Ieronimidos, Georgios Filotheos) which undertook the restoration of the temple, decided that the main church was likely constructed in the 11th century based on architectural and stylistic elements, while the narthex and the second phase of wall painting were added in the 12th century.
-It's iconography was dated from the 12th-14th century.
+Its iconography was dated from the 12th-14th century.
 The temple's large-scale Ephesian icon, which depicts the infant Virgin Mary as Kykkotissa, dates back to the end of the 13th century and is known to be a remarkable feature of the temple.